codesnail/BehavioralCloning/README.md

 [Training Video](./sample_training_video.mp4)

 The simulator actually stores the video in the form of individual images it is comprised of.
 It also outputs `driving_log.csv` which records the steering angle against the corresponding fully qualified image file name.
-The file is called , and below is a sample of this file after running the simulator in training mode.
+Below is a sample of this file after running the simulator in training mode.

 ```
 C:\ahmed\CarND\behavioral_cloning\IMG\center_2018_07_30_19_54_48_078.jpg,C:\ahmed\CarND\behavioral_cloning\IMG\left_2018_07_30_19_54_48_078.jpg,C:\ahmed\CarND\behavioral_cloning\IMG\right_2018_07_30_19_54_48_078.jpg,0,0,0,9.254003E-07